Tax Filing Extension

 However, filing an extension is not as simple as it sounds.
 When you file an extension, you are only pushing back the due date for the tax return itself.
 If you owe the IRS money, you are still required to pay this at the time of filing an extension.
 You will need to estimate the amount you owe to the IRS at the time of filing for the extension.
 This can be a difficult process since you haven’t completed the necessary tax return yet.
 The payment of your taxes owed is still due by April 15th, or the tax filing deadline.

 A tax filing extension can be helpful for people who do not have necessary documentation available to complete their tax return.
 If you feel you may need this extension, let H&R Block help you get it.
-Don't put off completing your required taxes, if you can help it.
+Don’t put off completing your required taxes, if you can help it.
+Find an office near you, or work directly with one of our tax pros to get the help you need.